Zekaric/ZTaskerWebPhp/ZDoc_MYT.md

 "`" sets the description of the task.

-Once you type that into the command line and hit enter you should see ZTasker appear in the list.
+Once you type that into the command line and hit enter you should see ZMYT appear in the list.

 All options are optional.  "n", "p", "e" will default to what is shown above the command line.  "s" will default to "nw" which means needs work.  "`" is optional but technically needed for this command.